Eyr3/FLTracer/README.md

 |-- model
     < contains all saved models >
 ```
+we share [links](https://pan.baidu.com/s/1CGUfjILsscq9XWpehSygcg?pwd=tykw) to the 10 local updates for an epoch and their reference updates.
+You need to place the compressed file in the project directory and unzip it.
+Remember to modify the parameters in the blind_backdoor_detect.yaml file to ensure that the updates can be read successfully.

 ### Detect Anomalies
 After saving local updates, you can detect anomalies with various settings using the following command: